avitorio/outstatic/apps/web/outstatic/content/docs/github-apps-authentication.md

 slug: 'github-apps-authentication'
 description: ''
 coverImage: ''
-publishedAt: '2023-08-04T21:00:00.000Z'
+publishedAt: '2023-09-23T21:00:00.000Z'
 ---

 ## Use Github Apps for Authentication

-GitHub Documentation recommands the usage of GitHub Applications instead of OAuth Applications as stated in [this article](https://docs.github.com/en/apps/oauth-apps/building-oauth-apps/differences-between-github-apps-and-oauth-apps).

-Outstatic can work with GitHub Applications as well as Oauth applications out of the box.
-Let's create a GitHub Application:
+The preferred method of integration, as suggested by [GitHub Documentation](https://docs.github.com/en/apps/oauth-apps/building-oauth-apps/differences-between-github-apps-and-oauth-apps), is the utilization of GitHub Apps over OAuth Applications.
+Outstatic has built-in support to seamlessly integrate with Github Apps.

+Follow the steps below to create a new GitHub App:

+#### 1\.
+Register a New Application

-- First go to the "Register a new OAuth application" page on GitHub by [clicking here](https://github.com/settings/apps/new).
+First go to the "Register a new GitHub App" page on GitHub by [clicking here](https://github.com/settings/apps/new).

-- Give your application a name, "Outstatic Blog" for example.
+#### 2\.
+Name Your Application

+Enter a name for your application, such as "Outstatic Blog".

+#### 3\.
+Set Homepage URL

-- For **Homepage URL**, give any valid URL.
-You can change it later to your website URL.
+Enter any valid URL as the Homepage URL.
+This can be updated later to your actual website URL.

+#### 4\.
+Configure Callback URL

-- For **Callback URL**, set it to `https://my-website-name.com/api/outstatic/callback` (for local developpment, localhost with a port also works).
+Set the Callback URL to `https://my-website-name.com/api/outstatic/callback`.
+For local development, using [localhost](http://localhost) with a port is also acceptable.

-- You do not need to check anythink in the next section.
+#### 5\.
+Set Permissions

-- For **Permissions**, Outstatic only needs read and wite access to a specific repository.
-You can open "Repository permissions" and next to "Contents", select "Read and write"
+Outstatic requires read and write access to specific repositories.
+Navigate to "Repository permissions" and enable "Read and write" access next to "Contents".
+No other permissions are needed.

+#### 6\.
+Select Account Scope

-- In the last section.
-If you want to create the repository on your own account check "Only on this account" otherwise chose "Any account"
+In the last section, select "Only on this account" if you are creating a repository on your personal account.
+For creating on other accounts, choose "Any account".

+#### 7\.
+Create GitHub App

-- Click on **Create GitHub App**, you will be redirected to your application settings.
+Click "Create GitHub App".
+You will be redirected to your application settings.

-- Copy your **Client ID** from your application settings

-- Generate a **Client Secret** by clicking on **Generate a new client secret**
+#### 8\.
+Retrieve Client ID & Generate Client Secret

+Copy the Client ID from your application settings and generate a Client Secret by selecting "Generate a new client secret".
+These will be used for `OST_GITHUB_ID` and `OST_GITHUB_SECRET` respectively.

+#### 9\.
+Install the Application

-- In your application settings, click on "Install App" and click "Install" for the account/organization where you want to add the repository.
+Go to "Install App" in your application settings and click "Install" for the account/organization where you want to add the repository.

+#### 10\.
+Set Repository Permissions

-- You can select to give permission to all repositories inside the account/organization but it is best to choose "Only select repositories" and add your repository there.
-(You can still change your app permission in the account/organization settings).
+Although providing permission to all repositories is possible, it is recommended to choose "Only select repositories" and add your desired repository.
+This permission can be modified later in the account/organization settings.

 Then you only need to follow the [Getting Started Guide](/docs/getting-started) to configure your application with these values.